cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Publicity

-The Customer grants us the right to use the Customer’s company name and logo as a reference for marketing or promotional purposes on our website and in other public or private communications with our existing or potential customers, subject to Customer’s standard trademark usage guidelines.
-The Customer may send us an email to [legal@dovetailapp.com](mailto:legal@dovetailapp.com) stating that it does not wish to be used as a reference.
+The Customer grants us the right to use the Customer’s company name and logo as a reference for marketing or promotional purposes on our website and in other public or private communications with our existing or potential customers.
+Customer may send an email to [legal@dovetailapp.com](mailto:legal@dovetailapp.com) stating that it does not wish to be used as a reference and we will cease using Customer’s name and logo in any marketing or promotional material.

 ## Relationship of the Parties